Amxx/GMTX/README.md

 }
 ```

 Meta-transactions can we relayed by anyone, with no restriction.
-Once the validity of the meta-transaction has been verified, the `receiveMetaTx` function will relay the call described by the `data` field has if it was send by `sender`.
-To do that, the `receiveMetaTx` appends the `sender` to the end of the calldata.
-This additional information does not affect the forwarded call but it processed by the `_msgSender()` internal method to accurately return the `sender` of the meta-transaction when it identifies a relayed call.
+Once the validity of the meta-transaction has been verified, the `receiveMetaTx` function will relay the call described by the `data` field has if it was send by `from`.
+To do that, the `receiveMetaTx` appends the `from` to the end of the calldata.
+This additional information does not affect the forwarded call but it processed by the `_msgSender()` internal method to accurately return the `from` of the meta-transaction when it identifies a relayed call.

 Additional public functions include: